hleveillegauvin/sib2humPlugin/README.md

 Work in progress

+## Version 0.04
+* Dictionaries for pitches and accidentals.
+Supports up-to double flats/sharps.
+Other type of accidentals (e.g. quarter tones) not supported.

 ## Version 0.03

 * Dictionaries for durations (tuplets are ignored for now), supports Whole-Measure Rests, but with generic "rr", not the more elegant x%yr version.